daniel-deda/flutter-ai-voice-assistant-app/README.md

 This project combines OpenAI's ChatGPT API with their Dall-E API to allow users to talk to the assistant on the app and interact with ChatGPT and generative AI.

+## How to run the app

+- Clone the repository to any folder of your choice
+- **cd** into the allen folder
+- Run the command **flutter run** and the project will start up
+- *Enter 1,2, or 3 into the command line for your choice of browser to run the app on*

 ## Program Flow

 - **1)** You speak into the microphone and the app converts your speech to text